JochimM/Delfi-PQ_FDIR/README.md

 ### Pi calculation

-The verification of the calculation of $\pi$ is done in Pi_Calculation.ino. $\pi$ is calculated using the Borwein algorithm, which requires a small amount of iterations.
+The verification of the calculation of π is done in Pi_Calculation.ino. $\pi$ is calculated using the Borwein algorithm, which requires a small amount of iterations.
 For this verification, the number of iterations was set to 10.

 Using the following initial conditions:

   - ![img](http://latex.codecogs.com/svg.latex?y_0%3D%5Csqrt%7B2%7D-1)
   - ![img](http://latex.codecogs.com/svg.latex?a_0%3D2%28%5Csqrt%7B2%7D-1%29%5E2)

-\(\pi)
+π

 ## Project complications